ymyke/cardio/README.md

   (Yet another option might be to create logs of information with each run (including all user choices) that can be used to simulate and verify the run.
 That way, it can be verified if such a run relly exists.
 (Such a system would still be prone to cheating by creating a computer agent that brute force searches for the best run.))
+(Maybe this could be combined with the code taking a hash over its entire code and game state to proof originality of code at a certain point in time?
+Maybe also combined with some proof of humanity (the minigames?) to prevent bots from playing the game?)
 - Corveaux special ability/animal?
 Can consume ghosts/souls/spirits and release them as blood/energy/...?
 - Have floor tiles with special effects?
 I.e., more strength if a create is on it?